SmalkiGroove/heroes-expansion/doc/SKILLS.md

 - __Holy Charge__ : Hero's Retaliation Strike ability inflicts triple damage.

 ### AVENGER
-- __Imbue Arrow__ : Allows Ranger to enhance his or her arrows with attacking or cursing spells.
-All Ranger's attacks (Multishot or Deadeye Shot) will now not only inflict damage upon enemy creatures but also will immediately cast an imbued spell, draining Ranger's mana.
-Imbue Arrow lasts till the end of the fight or untill all Ranger's mana is drained.
+- __Imbue Arrow__ : Allows hero to enhance his or her arrows with attacking or cursing spells.
+All hero's attacks will now not only inflict damage upon enemy creatures but also will immediately cast an imbued spell while hero has the required mana.
+Also gain +1 Spellpower.
 - __Imbue Ballista__ : Imbue Arrow ability will now affect Ballista as well.
 All Ballista shots will carry hero's enchantments and therefore drain hero's mana.
-- __Battle Commander__ : Adds +2 to hero's Attack and Defense and +1 to Morale.
-War Dancers join the Ranger's army to fight for his or her cause now and at the start of each week.
+Also gain +1 Spellpower.
+- __Lucky Caster__ : Luck rolls will now be applied to destructive spells cast by the hero, thus allowing a chance for double damage from spells.
 - __Deadeye Shot__ : Grants hero an ability to attack any enemy creatures on battlefield with the power of 3 more levels.
 If that creature is present in hero's favorite enemy list then the critical strike is fulfilled, the damage is doubled and it always kills at least one creature.
 - __Know Your Enemy__ : The chance of inflicting a critical hit using "Avenger" skill is increased by +10%.
 Non-sylvan creatures in hero's army can be exchanged for experience.
-- __Rage of the Forest__ : All creatures in hero's army are permanently under the effect of Rage of the Forest and gain +1 to maximum damage.
+- __Battle Commander__ : Adds +2 to hero's Attack and Defense and +1 to Morale.
+War Dancers join the Ranger's army to fight for his or her cause now and at the start of each week.

 ### RUNELORE
 - __Fine Rune__ : There is a 30% chance of not using up resources on rune activation.